PacktPublishing/Asynchronous-Programming-in-Rust/ch08/README.md

-# Chapter 7 - Coroutines and async/await
+# Chapter 8 - Runtimes, Wakers and the Reactor-Executor Pattern

-This folder contains the code examples for Chapter 7.
+This folder contains the code examples for Chapter 8.

-## Note

-This folder also contains `corofy` that you'll need to install locally since you need it in this and the following chapters.

-You'll find all the details on how to do this both in the book and in the [corofy](./corofy/) folder.